Tommy McLean: Managerial career

 After his playing career he became Rangers' assistant manager.
 Thereafter he had spells in management with Morton, Motherwell, Hearts, Raith Rovers and Dundee United, before becoming Under-19 coach at Rangers.

 McLean managed Motherwell for ten years, during which the club won the Scottish Cup in 1991.
 Motherwell defeated Dundee United, who were managed by his brother Jim, in the cup final to enter Europe for the first time in their history.
 They also challenged for the 1993–94 Scottish Premier Division title, eventually finishing third.

 His spell at Raith Rovers in 1996 was remarkable for lasting only six days and encompassing only one game; the lure of working under Jim, by then chairman of Dundee United, saw him quit Stark's Park for Tannadice amidst substantial acrimony.

 McLean returned to Rangers in May 2001 as director of youth development, after he had held a similar post at Dundee United since October 2000.

 On 4 November 2021, it was announced that McLean was to be inducted into the Motherwell F.C.
 Hall of Fame.
-A week later, following consultations with supporter groups, the south stand at Fir Park was re-named in his honour.
+A week later, following consultations with supporter groups, the south stand at Fir Park was renamed in his honour.

 Tommy is married to wife Beth.
 Their daughter Lorna was born in 1991.